flohintz/blockdrop-experiment/README.md

 ```blockdrop_training.ipynb```: executes the Policy Net training and joint finetuning and measures the time in seconds for later comparision

 ```blockdrop_test.ipynb```: a simplified testing script (compared to original BlockDrop test script) to have similar conditions for the testing of both, BlockDrop and the sole ResNet
-As addition to this simplified testing, the pretrained ResNet of the original implementation was compared to BlockDrop using the original testing script: ```test.ipyn```
+As addition to this simplified testing, the pretrained ResNet of the original implementation was compared to BlockDrop using the original testing script: ```test.ipynb```
 For the pretrained ResNet, the policy net was discarded and the input for the ResNet was simply set to 1 for the complete dropping vector.

-The result of the experiment can be read in the article xxxx.
+The results of the experiment can be read in the article "How to improve your deep learning performance using BlockDrop".
-In short: